-Texas Tech University with a B. A. degree in Home Economics.
-She was a member of Phi Epsilon Omicron and on the Dean's List at Texas Tech.
-The groom is a 1967 graduate of Lazbuddie High School.
-He attended South Plains College and graduated from Texas Tech in 1971 with a degree in agronomy.
-He is presently engaged in farming in the Lazbuddie area.
+lege and is a May graduate of Texas Tech University with a B. A. degree in Home E-conomics.
+She was a member of Phi Epsilon Omicron and on of Phi Epsilon Omicron and on the Dean's List at Texas Tech.